Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 comparer :: Eq a => a -> a -> Compared a
 comparer x y = if x == y then Same x else Diff x y

--- | Try normalising the given Com values for the given number of steps.
-If the -- | results are == return it in Left; otherwise return both in Right. normalEq :: Com -> Com -> Delay (Compared Normal) normalEq x y = comparer <$> reduce x <*> reduce y
+-- | Compare the 'Normal' forms of the given 'Com' values. normalEq :: Com -> Com -> Delay (Compared Normal) normalEq x y = comparer <$> reduce x <*> reduce y
 ```